Programs

 Tompkins County Programming and Services:

-Samaritan Center: The Samaritan Center at Catholic Charities provides a variety of services for low and moderate income Tompkins county residents including a free clothing closet, the distribution of personal needs items and diapers, financial assistance for households who have urgent, short-term financial needs, security deposits, and transportation assistance to help get to work or school.
+Samaritan Center: The Samaritan Center at Catholic Charities provides a variety of services for low and moderate income Tompkins County residents including a free clothing closet, the distribution of personal needs items and diapers, financial assistance for households who have urgent, short-term financial needs, security deposits, and transportation assistance to help get to work or school.

 Our intake process at the Samaritan Center involves an interview that allows our staff to assess both short-term and long-term needs of our clients.
 Through close collaboration with county-wide agencies, we are able to make appropriate referrals and advocate for assistance and benefits.